What ‘Subject to the Jurisdiction Thereof’ Really Means

 In other words, it isn’t local jurisdiction the Fourteenth Amendment recognizes but only the lack of owing allegiance to some other nation because the United States only recognizes those who are ‘true and faithful’ alone to the nation.
 As will be explained shortly, only acts under the laws of naturalization can remove an alien’s allegiance to some other country under United States law.

 Additionally, Trumbull argued Indians could not be subject to the jurisdiction for the reason the United States deals with them through treaties.
-This is also exactly how the United States deals with aliens; it enters into treaties with outer countries to define legal rights of their citizens while within the limits of the United States and vice versa.
+This is also exactly how the United States deals with aliens from other nations as well; they enter into treaties with outer countries to define legal rights of their citizens while within the limits of the United States and vice versa.
 Example: A treaty with China prohibited the United States from naturalizing Chinese citizens.

 Sen. Trumbull further added, “It cannot be said of any Indian who owes allegiance, partial allegiance if you please, to some other Government that he is ‘subject to the jurisdiction of the United States.’”
 Sen. Jacob Howard agreed: